nirvik/iWant/README.md

 ```

+Note: Shared and Download folder cannot be the same

 ## How to run
 Run `iwanto start` (this runs the iwant service).

 ## Running server
 In windows, admin access is required to run the server